EchoFromZero/Final_Project_Bookstore_Updated/README.md

 # Usage

-To run the project, change your directory to the folder and run the program in Git Bash by typing in "python inventorymanager.py"
+To run the project, change your directory to the folder and run the program in Git Bash by typing in

+    python inventorymanager.py